 Can paediatric patients receive an MRI?

 Yes children can receive an MRI.
-Parentes can accompany their children into the scan room with the child during the MRI exam.
-Some children may need sedation and the radiologists works closely with the anaesthetists for meeting this unique need.
+Parents can accompany their children into the scan room with the child during the MRI exam.
+Some children may need sedation and the radiologists work closely with the anesthetists for meeting this unique need.